nf-core/proteomicslfq/README.md

     nextflow run nf-core/proteomicslfq -profile <docker/singularity/conda/institute> --spectra '*.mzml' --database '*.fasta' --expdesign '*.tsv'
     ```

-See [usage docs](docs/usage.md) for all of the available options when running the pipeline.
+See [usage docs](https://nf-co.re/proteomicslfq/usage) for all of the available options when running the pipeline.

 ## Documentation

-The nf-core/proteomicslfq pipeline comes with documentation about the pipeline which you can read at [https://nf-co.re/proteomicslfq/docs](https://nf-co.re/proteomicslfq/docs) or find in the [`docs/` directory](docs).
+The nf-core/proteomicslfq pipeline comes with documentation about the pipeline which you can read at [https://nf-co.re/proteomicslfq](https://nf-co.re/proteomicslfq) or partly find in the [`docs/` directory](docs).

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->